postman-open-technologies/linting-rules/_rules/security-protection-non-idempotent.md

 ---
 description: |-
   Your API should be protected by a `security` rule either at global or operation level.
 Operations should be protected specially when they are tied to non-idempotent HTTP methods like `POST`, `PUT`, `PATCH` and `DELETE`.
 This is done with one or more non-empty `security` rules.
-Security rules are defined in the `securityScheme` section.
 message: 'The following non-idempotent operation is not protected by a `security`
   rule: {{path}}'
 formats: